Atsuko Tanaka (animator)

 Atsuko Tanaka (田中 敦子, Tanaka Atsuko) is a Japanese animator.
 She has been involved with TMS Entertainment and many of Studio Ghibli's works.
 She is a member of the Japanese Animation Creators Association (JAniCA).

 She is best known for her work on Lupin the Third, Little Nemo: Adventures in Slumberland, Animaniacs, Princess Mononoke, The New Batman Adventures, Spirited Away, Sonic X, Howl's Moving Castle, Ponyo, Belle, and The Boy and the Heron.
+In addition to her film work, Tanaka became a freelance animator in the early 2000s, working with studios such as Studio Chizu and Studio Ponoc after her long tenure at Telecom Animation Film.
+This shift allowed her to contribute to newer generations of Japanese animation, broadening her range beyond the classic films of the 1990s and 2000s.
+As a veteran animator in a male-dominated industry, her continued freelance work illustrated the evolving role and recognition of female creators in Japanese animation.